uberVelocity/os-2/README.md

 ```
 will be tokenized into {cat, <, some file with "inner" quotes, -n}.
 This is different than the Linux way of doing it, which would be {cat, <, some file with , inner,  quotes, -n}, however after communication with the T.A.s we've learned that the former is required.
 Both versions have been implemented and both fail the third test case, and so we think that we might have missed an implementation bug or completely misunderstood the tokenization methodology expected of us for string parsing.
-- [X] Implement background processes.

 Background processes were possible within the shell by specifying the special character ```&```.
 They have been removed since improper handling of the background processes resulted in orphan processes.
 ```bash
 xeyes &
 ```